1,700 doctors who did PG Diploma from IGNOU can’t practise cardiology as MCI refuses to recognise their degrees

 The university, however, stopped fresh enrollment in 2013 after the Medical Council of India (MCI) refused to grant license to students pursuing it.

-NEW DELHI: The fate of about 1,700 doctors looking to work as heart specialists appears to have been sealed, as the medical education regulator has refusing to recognise their PG diploma in clinical cardiology offered by the Indira Gandhi National Open University.
+NEW DELHI: The fate of about 1,700 doctors looking to work as heart specialists appears to have been sealed, as the medical education regulator refuses to recognise their PG diploma in clinical cardiology offered by the Indira Gandhi National Open University.

 The two-year course, designed by celebrated cardiologist Dr Devi Shetty, was started in 2006 to train doctors as cardiologists in 70 hospitals across the country.
 Between 2006 and 2012, about 1,700 doctors opted for the course.